deg0nz/MMM-VartaESS/README.md

 * Send power data to [MMM-EnergyMonitor](https://github.com/deg0nz/MMM-EnergyMonitor) (see below)
 * The data is fetched via Modbus TCP from the ESS

+*A word about extendability:*

+The module is designed in a way, that is is easily possible to support other battery manufacturers as well (as far as their have an interface to access data).
+If you have the need to support and use another battery manufacturer, please [create an issue](https://github.com/deg0nz/MMM-VartaESS/issues).

 ## Installing

 The dependency `modbus-serial` needs to compile native code an therefore needs the GNU C++ compiler installed.
 So please make sure, you have installed it: